Pradumnasaraf/open-source-with-pradumna/docs/How-to/social-preview.md

+---
+sidebar_position: 15
+title: Add a Social Preview to your Repository
+---

 # Adding social preview to your repository

 When we have an open-source project, it is important to share it so people can be interested in it and be able to contribute to it.
 Images on social media have a great impact because they can make your content stand out from the others.